Federal and Texas Work Study Programs

 Additional Information

-• Work Study students are allowed to work a maximum of 19 hours per week, earning $15.50 per hour; there is no minimum.
+• Work Study students are allowed to work a maximum of 19 hours per week, earning $15.75 per hour.
 Nineteen hours a week will allow the student to continuously work while enrolled in school.
+There is no minimum hours required.

-• Work Study students are not allowed to earn more than what was awarded to them, see Jagnet Financial Aid.
+• Work Study students are not allowed to earn more than what was awarded to them, see Jagnet Financial Aid offered amounts.
 It is the student’s and supervisor’s responsibility not to exceed the total award amount.

 • Maximum award is based on a student's need.